aerospike/aerospike-client-python/doc/query.rst

     .. method:: add_ops(ops)

-        .. warning:: In the next major client release, if this is called after :meth:`~Query.select` was called on the same object, an :exc:`ParamError` will be raised.
+        .. warning:: In the next major client release, if this is called after :meth:`~Query.select` was called on the same object, an :exc:`~aerospike.exception.ParamError` will be raised.

         Add a list of operations to the query.